All Episodes

 There's a romanticism attached to rebuilding roads.

-Yeah, let's rebuild a roads, infrastructure, let's rebuild a school.
+Yeah, let's rebuild the roads, infrastructure.

 Make work jobs.

-Jobs, by the way, work that is supposed to have already been budgeted, work that should be done as scheduled maintenance.
+Jobs, by the way, work that is supposed to have already been budgeted.

-Anytime you build a road or a house or whatever, scheduled maintenance should be part of the project built in to the cost.
+Anytime you build a road or a house or whatever, scheduled maintenance should be part of the project built into the cost.

 And they want to talk about the relative importance of the two vocations.